CivicTechFredericton/caring-fredericton-api/README.md

 NPM is used to install the serverless tools whereas pip is used to install runtime Python packages.

+### AWS setup ###
+To launch project you need your own AWS account.
+Here is step-by-step manual to setting up it properly

+* First of all, you have to login into AWS console
+* Next, please enter into the Amazon Cognito
+* Next, please choose blue batton Manage User Pools
+* Next, press Create a user pool - bottom-right blue batton
+* Choose pool name.
+It should be caring-fred-$STAGENAME-users.
+You can find proper stage names in config directory of this project.
+Example: caring-fred-dev-users
+* Please edit settings.
+You can leave everything default, excluding 2 following settings:
+* Uncheck "required attribute - email", select requirements for password (up to you)
+* App clients - please create new one.
+You have to select app client name "users", with no secret and also please select Enable sign-in API

 ### NPM Dependencies ###

 Ensure the prerequisites are installed